 We rely on information technology systems for critical business functions and the operations of our business.

 We rely upon complex, integrated information technology ("IT") systems in our business functions including our quality systems to operate our business.
-If any of our IT systems were to be disrupted or fail, our business could suffer irreparable harm, financial loss, and our operations would be adversely impacted.
+If any of our IT systems were to be disrupted or fail, our business could suffer irreparable harm, including financial loss, adverse impact to our operations, and reputational damage.

 Legal & Regulatory